 You agree to use the SOFTWARE only for purposes that are permitted by (a) this license, and (b) any applicable law, regulation or generally accepted practices or guidelines in the relevant jurisdictions.

 LICENSE.
-Subject to the terms of this license, NVIDIA grants you a personal, revocable, non-exclusive limited license to install and use the SOFTWARE together with NVIDIA GPUs.
+Subject to the terms of this license, NVIDIA grants you a personal, revocable, non-exclusive limited license to install and use the SOFTWARE.
 NVIDIA reserves all rights, title and interest in and to the SOFTWARE not expressly granted to you under this license.

 LIMITATIONS.
 Your license to use the SOFTWARE is restricted as follows:

-You may not use the SOFTWARE in conjunction with commercial offerings, for example offering to third parties a product or service that integrates or uses the SOFTWARE.

 You may not reverse engineer, decompile or disassemble, or remove copyright or other proprietary notices from any portion of the SOFTWARE or copies of the SOFTWARE.

 You may not modify or create derivative works of any portion of the SOFTWARE.